Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 ```

 <a name="set_data_handle"></a>
-### Setting the sticker information to Sticker data handle
+### Setting Sticker Information to Sticker Data Handle

-To store sticker information to the Sticker database without using the JSON file, the sticker information must be set into Sticker data handle:
+To store the sticker information to the Sticker database without using the JSON file, the sticker information must be set into the Sticker data handle:

 ```
 sticker_data_h